Hugo Pratt: Argentine years

 Pratt taught drawing in the Escuela Panamericana de Arte directed by Enrique Lipszyc.
-He often travelled to South American destinations like the Amazon and Mato Grosso.
-During that period he produced his first comic book as a complete author, both writing and illustrating Anna della jungla (Ann of the Jungle), which was followed by the similar Capitan Cormorant and Wheeling.
+He often travelled to South American destinations such as the Amazon and Mato Grosso.
+During that period he produced his first comic book as a complete author, both writing and illustrating Anna nella giungla (Ann of the Jungle), which was followed by the similar Capitan Cormorant and Wheeling.
 The latter was completed after his return to Italy.

 Return to Italy and the creation of Corto Maltese

 From the summer of 1959 to the summer of 1960, Pratt lived in London where he drew a series of war comics for Fleetway Publications, with British scriptwriters.
 He then returned to Argentina, despite the harsh economic times there.
-From there, he moved again to Italy in 1962 where he started a collaboration with the children's comic book magazine Il Corriere dei Piccoli, for which he adapted several classics of adventure literature, including Treasure Island and Kidnapped by Robert Louis Stevenson.
+From there, he moved again to Italy in 1962 where he started a collaboration with the children's comic book magazine Corriere dei Piccoli, for which he adapted several classics of adventure literature, including Treasure Island and Kidnapped by Robert Louis Stevenson.